Protocol Versions

 </core>

-<core region="my-region"/>Similarly, spawn regions must be defined in a
+• Similarly, spawn regions must be defined in a <regions> sub-element or referenced in a regions attribute.

 <spawn team="red">